campuscode/rails-guides-pt-BR/pt-BR/autoloading_and_reloading_constants.md

 Rails.autoloaders.logger = Logger.new("#{Rails.root}/log/autoloading.log")
 ```

-The Rails logger is still not ready in `config/application.rb`, but it is in initializers:
+The Rails logger is not yet available when `config/application.rb` executes.
+If you prefer to use the Rails logger, configure this setting in an initializer instead:

 ```ruby
 # config/initializers/log_autoloaders.rb